zio/zio-http/docs/website/docs/v1.x/dsl/http/index.md

 ### andThen ()

-Pipes the output of one `HTTP` app into the other.
+Pipes the output of one HTTP application into the other.

 ```scala
   val app1 = Http.fromFunction[Int](a => a + 1)